Daniel-KM/Simple-ISO-639-3/README.md

 Troubleshooting
 ---------------

-See online issues on the [module issues] page on GitLab.
+See online [issues] page on GitLab.

 License